 At the collimation review [41], it became clear that, if loss spikes were limiting the LHC performance after LS1, the hollow e-lens solution would not be viable because it could only be implemented in a next long shutdown at the earliest (driven by time for the integration into the cryogenics system).
-It is therefore crucial to work on viable alternatives that, , might be implemented on an appropriate time scale.
+It is therefore crucial to work on viable alternatives that, if needed, might be implemented on an appropriate time scale.
 Two alternatives are presently being considered:

 - Tune modulation through a ripple in the current of lattice quadrupoles;